plphuc/daisy-2nd/app/README.md

 2. Go to Settings -> Secrets and variables -> Actions
 3. New repository secret

-## Local Deployment
+## Local Deployment :hammer:
 1. Start from the `deployment` branch
 2. cd to `app` directory
+3. You might want to run `make link` in the first time run
-3. Run `make run` to start the local server
+4. Run `make run` to start the local server
-4. Run `make watch` to build and watch the frontend
+5. Run `make watch` to build and watch the frontend
-5. Start implementing your task in webapp/src
+6. Start implementing your task in webapp/src

-## Test Deployment
+## Test Deployment :test_tube:
 1. Once you are happy with your local version.
 2. Make sure to config the hydra_config in **test.yml** and environment variables in github actions
 3. Create a new branch from your current `deployment` branch and name it `deployment-test`
 4. Push your changes to `deployment-test` branch to remote
 5. View your deployment status in github actions

-## Production Deployment
+## Production Deployment :rocket:
 1. Make sure to config the hydra_config in **prod.yml** and environment variables in github actions
 2. Create a new branch from your current `deployment` branch and name it `deployment-prod`
 3. Push your changes to `deployment-prod` branch to remote